-A surefire way to craft a memorable holiday is to seek out a little bit of the unknown along with the classic attractions.
-We’ve assembled an eclectic list of five places to visit in Milan that will ensure you’ll have unique stories to tell about your visit to northern Italy.
+Italy is home to countless wonderful cities, and with an equally amazing rail system, visiting these locations is very easy.
+A surefire way to craft a memorable holiday is to seek out a little bit of the unknown.
+In this guide, we’ve assembled an eclectic list of five places to visit in one of Italy's best cities, Milan.

 Lambrate: a factory district turns funky

+If you're looking for things to do in Milan you need to check out Lambrate.
 This former industrial sector went quiet in the 1980s when most of the factories closed down.
 But it was reborn a few years ago when a young creative class repurposed old warehouses into artist lofts, design studios, and coworking spaces.
 A list of what to do in Milan must include its world-famous Design Week, held annually in April.
 Lambrate is a fantastic place to enjoy Design Week.
-Be sure to check out the two bars run by award-winning brewery Birrificio Lambrate.
+Be sure to check out the two bars run by award-winning brewery Birrifico Lambrate.

 Isola: linking tradition and modernity